subraatakumar/DSA-JavaScript/subratsir/redux.md

 ## 1) Action (pure object)

-Actions are plain javascript that says what to do.
+Actions are plain javascript objects that says what to do.
 It has a type field and an optional payload field.
 Actions are used to explain what to do, but they don't tell us how to do.

 ```js
   {